-$^{^{30}}$ Another significant difference with respect to Treatment I, is that here, when participants followed only one signal and did not trade conditional on the other, they mainly followed the signal that agreed with the trade imbalance.
-In fact, this behavior accounts for 16.9% of subjects'decisions, out of the 19.6% of cases in which subjects followed only one signal (and decided not to trade for the other).
-This contrasts with what was observed in footnote 26 for Treatment I, i.e., that, when agents decided to follow only one signal, they mainly did so for the signal that did not agree with the trade imbalance.
+31. Another significant difference with respect to Treatment I is that here, when participants followed only one signal and did not trade conditional on the other, they mainly followed the signal that agreed with the trade imbalance.
+In fact, this behavior accounts for 16.9% of subjects' decisions, out of the 19.6% of cases in which subjects followed only one signal (and decided not to trade for the other).
+This contrasts with what was observed in footnote 26 for Treatment I, namely, that when agents decided to follow only one signal, they mainly did so for the signal that did not agree with the trade imbalance.

-31The same remark as in footnote 22 applies to this computation too.
+32. The same remark as in the first part of footnote 23 applies to this computation, too.